Submit your work, meet writers and drop the ads. Become a member

 As the tide leaves, you'll hear the shore

-Crying out "Please, come back once more!"
+Cry out "O, please, come back once more!'

-The widowed sparrow mourns her mate,
+The widowed sparrow mourns her mate --

-Brief happiness betrayed by Fate;
+Brief happiness, betrayed by Fate;

 Lorraine Colon May 2017